-Depending on the magnitude of sea level rise over the coming decades, between three to seven percent of Bay Area residents may be vulnerable to rising tides.
-While this is just a small share of the region’s population, the impacts to these communities may be dramatic, with broader consequences felt beyond directly impacted communities.
-Even with the most modest forecast for sea level rise – just 12 inches from today’s levels – 220,000 residents will be affected.
-Looking at historical growth patterns since 1990, the share of our region’s population living in low-lying zones has remained steady.
+Depending on the magnitude of sea level rise over the coming decades, between three and six percent of Bay Area residents may be vulnerable to rising tides.
+While this is just a small share of the region’s population, the impacts to these communities may be dramatic, with broader consequences felt beyond these communities’ borders from impacts to infrastructure and other regional assets.
+If sea level rises just 12 inches above today’s levels – 194,000 residents will be regularly inundated.
+Looking at historical growth patterns since 1990, the share of the region’s population living in inundated zones has remained relatively steady.
 This indicates that new housing developments are occurring at the same rate in areas at risk from sea level rise as in the region overall.

 Vulnerability to Sea Level Rise